cerivm/Projet_VM/README.md

 `mvn compile exec:java -Dsched=naive -Dday=all`
 - to replay only day `20110303`: `mvn compile exec:java -Dsched=naive -Dday=20110303`

 ## Exercices

-For this project, you will have to develop various VM schedulers and a few observers that check if your schedulers behave correctly.
+For this project, you have to develop various VM schedulers and a few observers that check if your schedulers behave correctly.
 To integrate your schedulers within the codebase, you will have to declare your schedulers inside the class `VmAllocationPolicyFactory`.

 ### A naive scheduler to start